eavelardev/blog-project/source/_posts/about-me-and-blog.md

 ---
 title: About me and Blog
+date: 2018-03-25 12:26:50
-banner: gallery/robot-teacher.jpg
+banner: /gallery/robot-teacher.jpg
 ---
-My name is Eduardo Avelar Pantoja, I'm from Mexico and currently studying a Master Degree in Computer Science in the Tijuana Institute of Technology.
+My name is Eduardo Avelar, I'm from Mexico and currently studying a Master Degree in Computer Science in the Tijuana Institute of Technology.

 I studied college in the University of Colima the Computational Systems Engineering.